Creating Privet Bonsai By Using Deadwood Techniques

 Step 4: Applying Lime Sulfur

 Lime Sulfur is used to protect deadwood from rotting.
-It will also lighten the deadwood giving itĀ sun-bleached effect.
-When dealing with lime sulphur, protect yourself by wearing gloves and long sleeve shirt.
+It will also lighten the deadwood giving it a sun-bleached effect.
+When dealing with lime sulfur, protect yourself by wearing gloves and a long-sleeved shirt.

-Use a soft paintbursh to apply lime sulphur to the deadwood.
+Use a soft paintbrush to apply lime sulphur to the deadwood.
 For lime sulfur to absorb better, spray the area with water first and let it sit for 15 minutes before applying.

-In some cases you might want to add some color to the wood.
+In some cases, you might want to add some color to the wood.
 You can do it by adding a color pigment to the lime sulfur.
-You can also try adding acrylic paints that is water based, coffee or tea.
+You can also try adding acrylic paints that are water-based, coffee, or tea.

 Step 5: Wiring Branches